gustavklopp/LingL/README.md

 ### 2.3 Use the executable (Standalone application):

 The standalone is only provided for Linux.
-For other platforms, you can build it yourself.
+For other platforms, you can build it yourself (see section `5.1 Building` in the [Developer section](https://github.com/gustavklopp/LingL#5-developers)).

 the executable is `Linglibre`.